 Q: How does Ohio law address potential conflicts?

-Assuming these requirements are met, a will also may include such an authorization.
-Be aware, though, that a standard will must be adapted to meet these requirements.
+Assuming requirements are met, a will also may include such an authorization.
+Be aware, though, that a standard will must be adapted to meet the requirements.
 Also, people often wait until several days after the funeral to consult a will.
-If an appointment of an agent with right of disposition is included within a will, close relatives or friends should be informed about the appointment when the will is drafted.
-And, it could take time to formally admit a will to probate, or someone could question whether the will is the most current will.
+If an appointment of an agent with right of disposition is included within a will, close relatives or friends should be informed about the appointment when the will is drafted so the right person can access it when it's needed.

 Q: What happens if a person fails to name anyone in a document?